 The University seeks to empower students with addiction problems to seek assistance.
 A safe harbor rule exists at Ottawa University to assist students in obtaining the resources necessary to overcome addiction issues.
 If any University student brings their own use, addiction, or dependency to the attention of a University official outside the threat of drug tests or imposition of the conduct process and seeks assistance, a student conduct complaint will not be pursued.
-A written action plan may be used to track cooperation with the Safe Harbor program by the student.
-Failure to follow the action plan will nullify the Safe Harbor protection and the campus conduct process will be initiated.
+A written action plan may be used to track cooperation with the Safe Harbor protection and the campus conduct process will be initiated.